 At first glance, we wondered how this beautiful new garden belongs in the productive collection.
 The signage clarifies; it represents the celebration of the annual harvest and the flooding of the Nile in ancient Egypt.

-Fantasy Collection at Hamilton Gardens
+Fantasy collection at Hamilton Gardens

 The fantasy collection focuses on the relationship between gardens, fantasy, and art.
 It includes Surrealist, Picturesque, Tudor, Tropical, Chinoiserie, Concept, and Mansfield.